linrunner/tlp-doc/settings/disks.rst

 .. note::

-    *In version 1.3.1 and lower this setting will not be applied to USB and IEEE 1394 (FireWire) disks.*
+    *Until version 1.3 this setting will not be applied to USB and IEEE 1394 (FireWire) disks.*

 DISK_APM_CLASS_DENYLIST
 -----------------------
-*Version 1.4 and higher*
+*Version 1.4 and newer*

 ::